liuhong-jia/scAnno/README.md

     #Cell type information of reference profile, corresponding to the above `ref.expr`.
     ref.anno <- Idents(ref.obj) %>% as.character

-# Run scAnno to annotate cell types
+# Run scAnno to annotate cell
-scAnno can generate three output matrices in a result list.More details of the results is described in the table below.
+Details of the results is described in the table below.
 |**output**|**details**|
 |------|-------|
 |query|Seurat object, which need to be annotated.|